How to Make a Simple Deer Fence To Protect Fruit Trees

 In the end, it took very little time to construct a fence around each tree, and thus far the results have been perfect.
 I’ve seen plenty of deer wandering through my orchard, but I’ve found no evidence that they’ve interfered with the fences or tried to push through to grab a bite.
 Instead, my trees are happy and healthy, protected from harm while they wait for the taller perimeter fence to be constructed.

 Because these fences are only temporary until I build that perimeter fence, I’m not too concerned about weeds coming up around each tree.
 However, in case weeds do start to get out of hand, I left one end of the wire around each tree disconnected from its stake, choosing instead to tie the wire in place.
-This means that it’s easy for me to open up the wire to access the inside of the fence, which is ideal for wedding and for adding or removing tree wrap and tree guards from the trunks.
+This means that it’s easy for me to open up the wire to access the inside of the fence, which is ideal for weeding and adding or removing tree wrap and tree guards from the trunks.

 Leave a Reply